ashleenew10/CA03_DecisionTrees/README.md

 from sklearn.tree import plot_tree

-In order to run:
+## In order to run:
 -git clone https://github.com/yourusername/your-repo-name.gitcd your-repo-name -Open the notebook file
 -Run cells sequentially (they are in sections as follows:)
   Data Quality Analysis (DQA)
   Data Cleansing and Transformation (including encoding) Model Building using Decision Tree Classifier Hyperparameter Tuning (four runs varying different hyperparameters) Model Evaluation (accuracy, precision, recall, F1 score, ROC AUC) Final Model Visualization
   Making Predictions on a New Data Record

-Here is some more details about this project:
+## Here is some more details about this project:
-Data Quality Analysis:
+### Data Quality Analysis:
 The notebook explores the dataset for missing values, outliers, and skewness, and creates a detailed Data Quality Report.

-Data Cleaning and Encoding:
+### Data Cleaning and Encoding:
 Categorical features are preprocessed (using regex to remove unwanted prefixes) and encoded using LabelEncoder.
 The same preprocessing is applied to new records for prediction consistency.

-Model Training and Hyperparameter Tuning:
+### Model Training and Hyperparameter Tuning:
 The Decision Tree model is trained using the training set.
 Hyperparameters are tuned in four runs:

-Run 1: Varying split criterion (gini vs. entropy)
-Run 2: Varying minimum samples per leaf
+-Run 1: Varying split criterion (gini vs. entropy) -Run 2: Varying minimum samples per leaf
-Run 3: Varying maximum features
+-Run 3: Varying maximum features
-Run 4: Varying maximum depth
+-Run 4: Varying maximum depth

 Each run is evaluated using accuracy along with precision, recall, and F1 score.
 Line graphs visualize the performance changes.

-Final Model and Visualization:
+### Final Model and Visualization:
 The best-performing tree is built using the optimal hyperparameters, and its structure is visualized for interpretability.

-Prediction on New Data:
+##Prediction on New Data:
 A new record is created (using the same feature structure and encoding as the training data), and the final model predicts the income category with an associated confidence (probability) score.

-Conclusion
+## Conclusion
 This project demonstrates a systematic approach to building, tuning, and evaluating a Decision Tree classifier for income classification.
 The detailed hyperparameter tuning process ensures that the final model is both robust and interpretable, while the prediction on a new individual illustrates the practical application of the model.